THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 You can head to a craft store and buy a traditional album and place the photos in them, or you can jump online and create photo albums using your digital photos and send them to you.

 - Read now: Discover 23 priceless things that don’t cost money

 - Read now: Learn how to live a life of unlimited wealth

-Bonus points if a friend or family member has an upcoming birthday that you can make an album for them as a gift.
+If a friend or a family member has an upcoming birthday, you can make an album for them as a gift.

 Things To Do On A Saturday When Bored